xrnl/aginun/CONTRIBUTING.md

 #### 6: Lint and Prettify code

 Any code you submit must:

-  * Not have any errors detectable by [ESLint](https://eslint.org/).
+- Not have any errors detectable by [ESLint](https://eslint.org/).
 ESLint enables us to easily detect and solve common problems in our code.
-  * Be formatted with [Prettier](https://prettier.io/).
-We use prettier to have a consistent and automatic code formatting without having to memorize and follow a style guide.

 To easily write code that meets these requirements, we recommend using [this setup](https://github.com/xrnl/aginun/wiki/Recommended-setup).

 #### 7: Make a pull request

 When your code is ready to be submitted, make a pull request with the following details:

 1. Merge into the `master` branch of the `xrnl` repository.
 2. Reference any issues that this pull request closes, using one of the [Github issue linking keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
 3. Explain all changes you have made in this pull request.
 If this pull request changes the interface you should include screenshots of the interface before and after your changes.
 4. Explain why you have made these changes.
 5. Explain parts of the code that might be difficult to understand.
 This makes it much easier for the maintainer to review your code.

 When you submit or update your pull request, you should receive a reply within 2 days.
 If the reviewer request changes, you should repeat steps 3 to 6.
 Note that you don't need to make a new pull request.
 You can push to your branch and the pull request will be automatically updated with your latest changes.

 ## Contribute without programming

 Contrary to popular belief, you don't need programming skills to contribute to this project, You could:

-  * Contribute to the [application documentation](https://github.com/xrnl/aginun/wiki): write new documents, or improve existing one by translating them, adding more content or making them easier to read.
+- Contribute to the [application documentation](https://github.com/xrnl/aginun/wiki): write new documents, or improve existing one by translating them, adding more content or making them easier to read.
-  * Improve the design of the application.
+- Improve the design of the application.
-  * Help with the recruitment and integration of new people into this project.
+- Help with the recruitment and integration of new people into this project.
-  * Improve the list of [standardized roles](https://drive.google.com/file/d/1KYau2qSltZUTjWH8EcyGhBNnJ_S8PbWR/view) in Extinction Rebellion.
+- Improve the list of [standardized roles](https://drive.google.com/file/d/1KYau2qSltZUTjWH8EcyGhBNnJ_S8PbWR/view) in Extinction Rebellion.
-  * Encourage more local groups of Extinction Rebellion to publish roles through this application.
+- Encourage more local groups of Extinction Rebellion to publish roles through this application.

 If you want to contribute to this project in one of these ways, or any other way, please [get in contact](https://github.com/xrnl/aginun/blob/master/SUPPORT.md) with us!

 ## Improving this document

 If you want to improve the quality of this guide, you can simply [make a pull request](https://github.com/xrnl/aginun/blob/master/CONTRIBUTING.md#How-to-make-a-pull-request) with your changes.